 One town you definitely shouldn’t miss is Portovenere – the hidden gem nearby.
-It’s less busy than the 5terre villages, but very picturesque and there is more to see and do there.
+It’s less busy than the 5terre villages but very picturesque and there is more to see and do there.
 If you decide to visit Portovenere as well, count at least two days/ three nights for Cinque Terre.

-How to spend a day in Cinque Terre
+How to Spend a Day in Cinque Terre

 There are many ways to spend a day in Cinque Terre.
-It depends on which way you travel (by boat, by train), whether you are planning to hike, etc.
+It depends on which way you travel (by boat, by train), and whether you are planning to hike, etc.

 This is how our 1 day in Cinque Terre looked like: in the morning we took a train from La Spezia to Monterosso al Mare.
 We then hiked to Vernazza and Corniglia.
 From there we took a train to Riomaggiore.
 Then a train back to Manarola where we stayed for sunset and dinner.
-After dinner we took a train back to La Spezia.
+After dinner, we took a train back to La Spezia.

-Where to stay in Cinque Terre
+Where to Stay in Cinque Terre

 If you want to spend a bit more time in Cinque Terre, it can be a very special experience to stay in one of the villages.
 Probably the best towns to stay in Cinque Terre are Manarola or Vernazza.
 On the other hand, there are much more quality accommodation options in Monterosso al Mare.

 Please note that getting to most Cinque Terre accommodations will require at least some uphill walking, so only take the luggage you really need.